 While many in the US remember her as Leather Tuscadero from Happy Days, in truth, that role was a mere fraction of her achievements.
 In the UK, Australia, etc., she and her music play now, as they have for the last 50 years.
 Bass slung around her neck, legs planted firmly, Suzi Quatro always has sung and played her own brand of rock and roll, conventions be damned, even at a time when women simply didn’t do that, and she brazenly paved the way so that they could.

-Her directness will no doubt have a great impact on her students- Dr. Quatro plans to begin giving classes soon.
-She received her honorary doctorate in music at Cambridge University in October of 2016, and it’s not something she takes lightly.
+Her directness will no doubt have a great impact on her students—Dr. Quatro plans to begin giving classes soon.
+She received her honorary doctorate in music from Anglia Ruskin University in Cambridge, UK, in October of 2016, and it’s not something she takes lightly.

 When questioned about what she would specifically say to the women, she replies: